4dcu-be/4dcu.be/_posts/2021/2021-07-04-Bayesian-sales-analysis.md

 ---

 Bayesian analysis and probabilistic programming is fairly different from 'regular' analysis.
-So here I'll take you through my first attempt at using PyMC3 to analyse sales data of [KeyForge] decks and explore the effects of COVID-19 restrictions and releasing new content.
+So here I'll take you through my first attempt at using [PyMC3] to analyse sales data of [KeyForge] decks and explore the effects of COVID-19 restrictions and releasing new content.
 PyMC3 takes some getting used to, but at the end you'll see there are some clear advantages of this approach!

 In this post we are looking at KeyForge sales, a collectible card game from FFG, which is in many ways unique.
-However, for sake of this post there are just a few things that matter; the game is sold as individual decks or starter kits with two decks (and some tokens to play the game) and each deck is randomly generated and unique.
+However, for sake of this post there are just a few things that matter; the game is sold as individual decks or starter kits with two decks (and some tokens to play the game).
+Each deck is randomly generated and unique, decks are supposed to be played as is, without changing the cards.
 Players are encouraged to scan a QR code included with each deck using the companion app to register it online.
 The number of decks that has been registered since KeyForge's release in November 2018 can be found on their website.
 New sets are released every six to eight months with new cards and new mechanics, prior to each release there is a period where new cards are spoiled and advertising increases.

 So while the number of registered decks is not 100% of sold decks, players are encouraged to register their decks, so we'll assume that the majority does.
 Overall trends in registered decks will also reflect trends in actual sales.
 As